 Cars moving toward you are a different story and fast, accurate autofocus lets you capture sharp images on tracks, such as Laguna Seca’s aptly-named “Corkscrew,” where not only are the cars slowing for twists and turns but it provides a place where slow-moving cars are overtaken by faster ones, which provides opportunities for photographs involving more than one car.
-For some of the other tight places on the track, I used high shutter speeds, such as 1/2000th, to capture action that is obvious in the car’s position relative to one another.
+For some of the other tight places on the track, I used high shutter speeds, such as 1/2000 sec to capture action that is obvious in the car’s position relative to one another.

 Whatever you do, use practice time to stake out these spots to find out where you want to be during race day.
 Some car shooters use manual focus in these places as well or select the main, center AF point, for autofocus, but I used the old fill-the-frame rule and let the camera take care of focusing.